Thousands take to the streets after Trump win

 "We can't let it stop us," she said.
 "If he's the president then fine, but if Donald Trump is going to be it, then he has to listen."

-Early Thursday morning, the protesters marched onto the 110 Freeway and blocked traffic.
+Early Thursday morning, the protesters marched onto the 101 Freeway and blocked traffic.
+Authorities arrested at least 13 protesters, a Los Angeles Police Department spokesman said.

-In Oakland, California, police said as many as 6,000 demonstrators took to the streets Wednesday night.
+In Oakland, California, police said as many as 7,000 demonstrators took to the streets Wednesday night.
 By then, trash fires burned on a highway.
+Johnna Watson, public information officer with Oakland's police department, said several officers were injured.
+More than 24 people were taken into custody.

 A few miles away at Berkeley High School, about 1,500 students walked out of classes Wednesday morning.
 It was one of numerous high school walkouts that occurred nationwide following the election.